 In order to be convicted of indecent exposure, you must have exposed your genitals or private parts.
 If the exposed area was a body part above the waist, your underwear, or revealing clothing, this defense applies because your actual genitals were not exposed to public view.

-If you are facing a charge of felony indecent exposure, Santa Barbara County defense attorney Sanford Horowitz Criminal Defense knows the law and the best strategies for your defense.
+If you are facing a charge of felony indecent exposure, Santa Barbara County defense attorney Sanford Horowitz Criminal Defense, P.C. knows the law and the best strategies for your defense.
 We have extensive experience representing clients throughout the Santa Maria area and want to help you understand the charges you are facing as well as what your rights are under the law.
 If you’d like to schedule a consultation about your case, call 805-452-7214 or fill out this contact form.

 INDECENT EXPOSURE FAQ’S

 CAN INDECENT EXPOSURE BE EXPUNGED FROM MY RECORD?

 Expungement is available to defendants convicted of either California misdemeanors or felonies provided that:

 - Probation for the offense has been completed.

 - No time was served in state prison for the offense.